Baker Hotel (Mineral Wells, Texas): 2019–present: Restoration Plans

-Popular culture
+Trivia

 The Baker Hotel was featured on the July 21, 2010 episode of Celebrity Ghost Stories with a story of actor Eric Balfour’s alleged paranormal experiences at the hotel.
 It was also featured on the December 7, 2012 episode of Ghost Adventures.
 The hotel was again featured on the September 10, 2016 episode of The Haunting of...
 Eric Balfour.

 On March 25, 2022, Country Singer William Clark Green released an album "Baker Hotel".

 In November 2023, the hotel was featured in a segment of Mysteries of the Abandoned, covering the history of the hotel, the lengthy time period in which it was abandoned, and what it currently looks like as renovations are ongoing.

 In August 2025, the fictional novel, "White Dan for 200," by author Angela Wilson, was published by Mercury HeartLink Press (New Mexico).
 When a child, the author lived in the Baker Hotel prior to its closure, went to high school at Mineral Wells HS in the early 70s.
 The novel takes place in a fictional Texas town called Rupert, and its star hotel, the Porterfield Hotel, is based on both Mineral Wells, Texas and the Baker Hotel.
 Also referenced is the ghost hunting events that take place occasionally inside the hotel.